DCC-EX/dcc-ex.github.io/docs/advanced-setup/wifi-config.rst

 Simply click on that network and connect to it.
 You will need to enter the password you specified in the config.h file.
 If you did not enter one, the default will be **PASS_xxxxxx** where "xxxxxx" are the same last 6 digits of your device's MAC address displayed in the SSID like this example:
 ``PASS_6e321b``

 ..
 Note:: The last 6 letters and numbers of your AP name and default password will be specific to your WiFi board and uniquely identify it.
 They are the last 6 letters of that device's MAC address.
-You can always find it in the log or by simply looking at the DCCEX_ SSID name in your list of available networks.
+You can always find it in the log or by simply looking at the DCCEX_xxxxxx SSID name in your list of available networks.

 Ignore the warning that may popup telling you that "Internet may not be available".
 The CS is not connected to the internet and you are connecting your mobile device directly to it.
 Depending on the config and OS of your device you may still have Internet over mobile data through a cell tower connection.
 If you wish to use your home network internet (for example if your data plan is expensive), turn off mobile data and see the section below on Station Mode to connect using your home network instead.